Unemployment in South Korea

-The unemployment rate in the Republic of Korea as of December 2021 is 3.7 per cent.
-Since its rapid globalisation and democratisation, the unemployment rate has been comparatively low compared to most OECD countries.
+The unemployment rate in the Republic of Korea as of December 2021 is 3.7 percent.
+Since its rapid globalization and democratization, the unemployment rate has been comparatively low compared to most OECD countries.
 This remains the case as of 2021.
 Being Asia’s fourth-largest economy, the country's booming exports have helped to maintain the unemployment rate very low by the standards of developed countries.
 There are several measurement differences between the standard of measurement set by the International Labour Organisation and the official measurement of unemployment in the Republic of Korea, set by Statistics Korea, that contribute to an inflated unemployment rate when compared to other countries that abide more strictly by the standard set by the International Labour Organisation.

-The official measurement of unemployment by the Republic of Korea differs slightly from the international standard set by the International Labour Organisation, and this may skew the rate in different directions.
+The official measurement of unemployment by the Republic of Korea differs slightly from the international standard set by the International Labour Organization, and this may skew the rate in different directions.

 Definition and measurement of unemployment

-In 2018, the unemployment rate in the Republic of Korea hit its highest level since the Global Financial Crisis, peaking at 4.4 per cent.
+In 2018, the unemployment rate in the Republic of Korea hit its highest level since the 2008 financial crisis, peaking at 4.4%.
 At the end of 2021, the rate was down to 3.7 percent.
 This was in line with the rate of the previous two decades.

 Unemployment in South Korea is measured by Statistics Korea.
 The definition of an officially ‘unemployed person’ used for data collection by the Republic of Korea is a person aged 15 and over who: